CindyJS/CindyJS/ref/File_Management.md

 **Not available in CindyJS yet!**

 **Description:**
-Opens a browser with the webpage given in &lt;string&gt;.
+Opens a browser with the webpage given in ‹string›.

 ------